Aperiodic defects in periodic solids: Implementation of the aperiodic-defect model

-Next, the 3-index intermediates $B_{\mu'\nu'}^{P}$, $B_{i\mu'}^{P}$, $B_{ii}^{P}$ are calculated according to eq. (\ref{eq:B_coef}).
-These intermediates are first used to calculate the Coulomb and exchange matrix elements subtracted from the periodic Fock matrix to evaluate the fragment's one-electron Hamiltonian $h^{\rm frozen\, frag}$ (\ref{eq:frozenfrag_h}) in the basis $\mu'$:
+These intermediates are first used to calculate the Coulomb and exchange matrix elements subtracted from the periodic Fock matrix to evaluate the fragment's one-electron Hamiltonian $h^{\rm frozen\, frag}$ (eq.
+(1) of the main text) in the basis $\mu'$: